kdbinsidebrains/site/_features/05-editor.md

 With _Execute Global Assignment_ wherever your caret is placed inside the function, all statements will be iterated till root assignment and all root assignment code will be executed redefining the _.my.func_ function.

+### Execute File

+Initiated by _Ctrl + Alt + F10_.
+Can be initiated from an editor's popup menu, editor's tab popup menu or from project view.

+Sends content of whole file to active instance till the end or till 'exit the script' command (\).

 ## Editing Features

 ### Navigation